 The TCL 4K Roku Smart TV is available in a large variety of sizes, maxing out at 75”, which should make it easy to find a place for it in any room of your home.
 It has stunning image quality, boasting 4K resolution, and the related app is extremely easy to use, allowing you to control nearly aspect of the television right from your phone or tablet.
 It has Roku built-in, so it can stream from all major platforms, and the ability to sync with Alexa or Google Assistant.
-Also, you can listen to your TVs sound through a pair of smartphone connected headphones thanks to the Roku app, which includes a private listening mode.
+Also, you can listen to your TV’s sound through a pair of smartphone-connected headphones thanks to the Roku app, which includes a private listening mode.
 It’s great if you don’t want to disturb your partner at night.
-It has the features we like in our best 65 inch TV choices.
+It has the features we like in our best 65-inch TV choices.

 Though the TV does boast a USB port, allowing for content to be streamed via stick or external hard drive, we found that it didn’t recognize every device we plugged in.
-Additionally, the company claims this product has a refresh rate of 120 Hz, but in actuality, it is 60Hz with some motion interpolation technology to give the illusion of the higher rate.
+Additionally, the company claims this product has a refresh rate of 120 Hz, but it is 60Hz with some motion interpolation technology to give the illusion of a higher rate.
 Not a huge deal, but still.

 Award: Best for Bluetooth

-WHY WE LIKE IT: A sleek, ultra-thin product, with tons of Samsung bells and whistles, including 4K resolution, a powerful UHD processor that automatically upscales standard HD signals to Ultra HD, Alexa and Google Assistant support and built-in Bluetooth.
+WHY WE LIKE IT: A sleek, ultra-thin product, with tons of Samsung bells and whistles, including 4K resolution, a powerful UHD processor that automatically upscales standard HD signals to Ultra HD, Alexa and Google Assistant support, and built-in Bluetooth.
 This is the perfect product for those who like to use Bluetooth to stream to headphones or external speakers in a home theater.

 The Samsung Series 7 Ultra HD Smart TV is a highly capable product, with plenty of the kind of sheen that has made the company such a major player in the space, including an ultra-thin frame, clocking in at just over 2 inches, a built-in UHD processor that automatically upscales standard HD to 4K and the ability to integrate with Alexa and Google Assistant.
 The UI is neatly organized, making searching through streaming options and live TV on the faster end, and the built-in Bluetooth is a fantastic addition, allowing for use with headphones and external speakers, though keyboards are not supported.
-Bluetooth also gives you the option of boosting your audio using wireless headsets, home stereo or a soundbar.
+Bluetooth also gives you the option of boosting your audio using wireless headsets, a home stereo, or a soundbar.

 We found that the product was slightly heavier than comparable models, though just by a few pounds, and that the prices were, on average, higher than most of the other TVs on this list.
 We also noticed that it took around a minute for the television to connect to WiFi after turning on or after returning from sleep mode.
 If you’re looking for a smart TV specifically, this could be one of the best TVs for you.